How ArianeGroup improves simulation credibility with EikoTwin and DIC

 Side-by-side comparison of simulation and experimental strain fields (Exx component, normalized) at maximum load.

 In fact, since both strain fields are computed using the exact same convention and expressed at the same physical location, a quantitative comparison was also performed (fig 6a).
 Mainly, the strain field difference shows that differences arise locally, in the vicinity of strain concentrations.
-Overall though, the difference between the two fields is of the same order of magnitude as measurement uncertainty (ie, no significant difference across most of the FOV for test simulation differences).
-Simulation credibility can be confirmed from this kind of map.
+Overall though, the difference between the two fields is of the same order of magnitude as measurement uncertainty (i.e., no significant difference across most of the FOV for test simulation differences).
+Credibility can be confirmed from this kind of map.

 Test-simulation differences (a) and local analysis over time (b)